boldbi/bold-bi-docs/docs/working-with-data-sources/configuring-custom-attribute.md

 ![Sample Dashboard for user Christ](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-sample-dashboard-Christ.png)

->**Note**: Please refer to this [Datasource connector page](/working-with-data-sources/data-connectors/) to create a datasource using a **custom attribute**.
+>**Note**: Please refer to this [Datasource connector page](/working-with-data-sources/data-connectors/) for instructions on creating a datasource using a **custom attribute**.

 ### 2. Data source Connection window

-Utilize the custom attribute within the Data Source Connection interface to set up the Dynamic Connection String interface for the External API detailed as follows:
+Custom attributes can be utilized within the Data Source Connection interface to set up the Dynamic Connection String interface for the External API.

 ### SQL Data Sources Configuration
 Configure the following properties: